LifeisaJourney/project2/README.md

 ## FIND ME A DOC!

   The idea of this website is to find the nearest doctor based on the input for your zipcode.
+There is a ten mile radius on search, and every search brings up to 10 practices.

 <br>